Fed blocks Citigroup from raising dividends

 As with Citigroup, the Fed said it found deficiencies in the capital plans of HSBC North America Holdings, RBS Citizens Financial Group, Santander Holdings USA and Zions Bancorp.
 The central bank, however, approved requests outright from the other 25 tested banks, which included JPMorgan Chase, Wells Fargo and Morgan Stanley, in addition to Bank of America and Goldman Sachs.

 Citigroup was blocked from raising its dividend in 2012, too, after failing its stress test that year.
 Before the financial crisis, its dividend peaked at $5.40 per quarter in 2007.
+After eliminating its dividend altogether in 2009, it reinstated a payout in June 2011 at a token penny per quarter, where it remains now.

 The dividends and share buybacks that the Fed weighed are important to ordinary investors, and banks.
 The banks know that their investors suffered big losses in the financial crisis, and they are eager to reward them.
 Some shareholders, especially retirees, rely on dividends for a portion of their income.